xelothi/Machine_learning_for_CRAF_inhibitors/README.md

-Approach to find novel CRAF inhibitors through machine learning approach.
+This repository contains a collection of notebooks for predicting CRAF inhibitors using machine learning models.